Garry Gilliam: San Francisco 49ers

 On April 17, 2017, the San Francisco 49ers signed Gilliam to a one-year, $2.2 million offer sheet.
 The following day, the Seahawks declined to match the offer, officially making Gilliam a member of the 49ers.
-He played in eight games in 2017 before suffering a knee injury and was placed on injured reserve on November 7, 2017.
+He played in eight games in 2017 before suffering a knee injury and was placed on injured reserve on November 7.

 On February 27, 2018, the 49ers signed Gillam to a two-year, $8 million contract extension with nearly $4 million guaranteed.

 On February 13, 2019, Gilliam was released by the 49ers.

 Personal life

 Gilliam was born to Thelma Shifflet and Garry Gilliam Sr. and raised in Harrisburg, Pennsylvania.
 He has a brother, Victor, and a sister, Angel.
 He has a wife, Jocelyn Bramlett, and one child.
 In his spare time, he enjoys working on graphic designs and graduated from Penn State in December 2014 with a triple major in Business, Advertisement, and Psychology.
-He played tight end from the age of 7 till his senior year at Penn State.
+He played tight end from the age of seven until his senior year at Penn State.
 In high school, he qualified for state track and field championships and won a conference championship for the javelin.

 Gilliam claimed to start a program in late 2019 named 'The Bridge' that used the closed Bishop McDevitt High School in Harrisburg and transform it into 'Eco-Villages'.
+However, in 2024, it was later revealed that even after being given a three million dollar grant, he had refused to pay the lease on the property for over three years, instead claiming the land and property should be given to him for free because he was a "indigenous person of color".
+In 2024, the owner of the property Penn Holdings, decided the building would not host the Ecovillage, citing Gilliam's continuing refusal to pay the lease on the property.
+In total, Gilliam had been given a total of 7.5 million dollars to secure the property but instead wanted the city of Harrisburg to pay for the property instead.